Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Result

 \subsection{Model Convergence and Proper Solution}

-We first examined the convergence\footnote{The convergence rate was defined as achieving \textit{OpenMx} status code $0$, indicating a successful optimization, until up to $10$ runs with different sets of initial values \citep{OpenMx2016package}.} rate and the proportion of improper solutions for each condition before assessing how the proposed Jenss-Bayley LCSM performed.
-The proposed model and its reduced version converged satisfactorily: all $72$ conditions reported a $100\%$ convergence rate for the full and reduced Jenss-Bayley LCSM.
+We first examined the convergence\footnote{The convergence is defined as achieving \textit{OpenMx} status code $0$, indicating a successful optimization, until up to $10$ trials with different sets of initial values \citep{OpenMx2016package}.} rate and the proportion of improper solutions for each condition before evaluating the performance of the proposed Jenss-Bayley LCSM.
+The proposed model and its reduced version converged satisfactorily: all $72$ conditions reported a $100\%$ convergence rate of the full and reduced Jenss-Bayley LCSM.

-Following \citet[Chapter~2]{Bollen2005LGC}, we investigated the pattern of `improper solutions' (refers to the estimates that are impossible in the population), including negative estimated variances of growth factors and/or out-of-range (i.e., beyond $[-1, 1]$) correlations between growth factors.
-Table \ref{tbl:Improper} presents the occurrences of improper solutions produced by the proposed Jenss-Bayley LCSM across all conditions.
-The improper solutions include negative variances of the log ratio of growth acceleration or its out-of-range correlation with any other growth factors.
-From the table, the proposed model is capable of producing proper solutions when we correctly specified the model (i.e., employ the model under the conditions with a non-zero standard deviation of log ratio of growth acceleration), though the number of improper solutions was relatively large if the model was over-specified under the conditions where the standard deviation of the log-ratio was $0$.
-We replaced the estimates from the full Jenss-Bayley LCSM with those from the reduced version for model evaluation when such improper solutions occurred.
+Following \citet[Chapter~2]{Bollen2005LGC}, we investigated the pattern of `improper solutions' (referring to the estimates that are impossible in the population), including negative estimated variances of growth factors and/or out-of-range correlations (i.e., beyond $[-1, 1]$) between growth factors.
+Table \ref{tbl:Improper} presents the occurrence of improper solutions produced by the proposed Jenss-Bayley LCSM under all conditions.
+The improper solutions include negative variances of the logarithmic ratio of the growth acceleration or its out-of-range correlation with other growth factors.
+From the table, the proposed model is capable of producing proper solutions when we correctly specify the model (i.e., employ the model under the conditions with a non-zero standard deviation of the logarithmic ratio of the growth acceleration), though the number of improper solutions was relatively large if the model was over-specified under the conditions where the standard deviation of the logarithmic ratio was $0$.
+Therefore, we replaced the estimates from the full Jenss-Bayley LCSM with the estimated values from the reduced version for model evaluation when such improper solutions occurred.